 1:30 p.m. to 3:30 p.m.

-City of Windsor staffer Charmaine Valbuena presents an afternoon Cultural Showcase at Bert Weeks Memorial Gardens on Saturday, September 28, 2019 as part of Culture Days.
-With the Riverfront park as a backdrop, the cultural showcase will feature two hours of musical performances celebrating Windsor's diversity.
-The event features: the premiere of "A Universal Prayer for Peace" composition by Evan Tanovich, Windsor Classic Chorale, Sun Parlour Chorus, Filipino Community Centre Choir, Elite Piano Studios, and music students, teachers and professionals.
+City of Windsor staffer Charmaine Valbuena presents an afternoon Cultural Showcase at the Windsor International Aquatic & Training Centre on Saturday, September 28, 2019 as part of Culture Days.
+The cultural showcase will feature two hours of musical performances celebrating Windsor's diversity.
+The event features: the premiere of "A Universal Prayer for Peace" composition by Evan Tanovich, Windsor Classic Chorale, Sun Parlour Chorus, Amelia Daigle, Filipino Community Centre Choir, Leamington Italian Choir, Sunnyside Strings, Essex County Chinese Canadian Association, Eric Bellis & Diana Trussler, and music students, teachers and professionals.
 Free admission.
 Everyone is welcome.
-Seating is first-come, first-seated.
-Lawn chairs and picnic blankets are recommended.

 Walter Petrichyn's Storytelling at the Chimczuk Museum